Skip to content

 • Issue: Lack of dedupe property in the event.

-• Solution: When encountering this issue, make sure to include the dedupe property within the event.
-Alternatively, if the dedupe property is expected to be present, mark it as a required property in the event schema while creating the dataset.
-This helps in maintaining consistency and resolving the ERR_DEDUP_1007 error.
+• Solution: Include the dedupe property within the event, or mark it as a required property in the event schema while creating the dataset.

 ERR_DEDUP_1008 - DEDUP_KEY_NOT_A_STRING_OR_NUMBER